jackal1-66/dpg-documentation/docs/software/doc/expert.md

 # Operator documentation

+Most of this describes the usage of a tool that is meant to make the cherry-picking of requests easier and more transparent.

+The requests have to be labelled by the developers.
+For the procedure, see [here](README.md/#mark-prs-to-be-cherry-picked-with-labels).

+Requests (merged and open) are summarised [here](../requests_automatic/) for discussion and review.
+These pages are compiled based on the labels that are found in the respective repositories.

+Once the commits of requested PRs were cherry-picked and the new tags have been pushed to the repositories, the labels of those PRs have to be removed.

 ## If something does not work and some important things

 Assume there is for whatever reasons a problem with this tool and you have to cherry-pick manually, please always use